Tips for meaningful communication

 - When signing consider your clothing.
 Where possible wear high contrast colours to your skin tone.
 Also, avoid wearing patterned tops as this can make it more difficult for the person to define your signs.

 - Speak clearly and a little slower, but don't shout.

 - Make your lip patterns clear without over-exaggerating.

 - Keep your face visible – don’t smoke, eat, or cover your mouth whilst speaking.

 - Use gestures and facial expressions to support what you are saying.

 - Repeat phrases or re-phrase the sentence, if necessary.

-- Be aware that communicating can be hard work.
+- Be aware that communicating needs concentration and can be tiring.
 Take regular communication breaks.

 - Try writing things down.
 You might need to experiment with different sizes of letters and different coloured paper and pens.
 You can also use pictures, photos, drawings or objects in the environment as props to help explain or reinforce what you are saying.
 Tablets or phones are another good way of offering images to support communication.

 - For phone conversations, consider using a text relay service.